theshiftstudio/flutter_firebase_redux_sync/article.md

 you can use it for a command line application as well, not only Flutter.

 The [flutter_redux](https://pub.dartlang.org/packages/flutter_redux)
-package gives us the glue we need to marry together redux and Flutter.
+package (say thanks to Brian!) gives us the glue we need to marry together redux and Flutter.

 ### Implement redux, already!

-First, we need to define our `AppState` that will be saved in the redux store.
+First, we need to define the `AppState` that will be saved in the redux store.

 ```dart